neelabo/NeeView/docs/en-us/appsettings.md

 ### Watermark

 Displays the watermark for the package type.
-Canary and Beta are true.
+Alpha and Beta are true.

 ### LogFile